Guide to Venice – Top Tips, Vegan Eats + More

 Our vegan eats for Venice are limited, however, we wanted to share the options we did find:

 This is the only 100% vegan restaurant in Venice and the menu looks delicious!
 We are so sad to say we did not get to eat here when we were in Venice.
 The day we planned to go had a rainy forecast and when we showed up they said they were only letting people with reservations dine that evening in case of bad weather.
 Please go eat there and tell us how great it was!

 Budget-friendly and multiple options!
-This is a takeout only pizzeria with 5 different vegan options.
-The normal size has 4 large slices for 8.50 euro and was enough to fill both of us up for dinner (twice).
+This is a takeout-only pizzeria with 5 different vegan options.
+The normal size has 4 large slices for 8.50 euros, enough to fill both of us up for dinner (twice).
 Take the pizza and find a square to sit in while you enjoy and people watch!

 Dal Moro’s and Baci e Pasta

 Pasta to go!
 Both locations are not too far from St. Mark’s and have at least one vegan option.
 This will most likely be a plain tomato sauce but ours from Baci e Pasta was great.